NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Slightly more lift
 - 5AB(A) Stun increased slightly
 - 5AA(A)
-    - Changed from medium power to weak power
     - Has less blockstun so followup is easier to sidestep
 - 2B(B) pushes on block
 - 2BA(A) charge time reduced by 1